amos-t-smith/PasswordService/README.md

 With the default configuration this will provide client access at 127.0.0.1:8000/pwdsvc/.

 # Available URLs and Query Parameters
-Available URLs provided from this web-service include:
+Available URLs provided from this web-service include the following.

 1. To show all users in passwd file:
 **/pwdsvc/users**